Birth of the Feng Shui Dragon

 Magda Palmer Cordingley

-excerpt from "My Feng Shui" available in Kindle and Paperback
+"My Feng Shui" teaching manual, soon available in Paperback and as an Ebook.

 According to Chinese folklore, at a time before the beginning, there existed a motionless cosmic egg .